Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration

+In practice, differences between the potential outcomes of interest are not observable at the individual level.
+Consequently, the required $\Delta$'s in $\theta_d$ are unavailable and have to be approximated based on the data.
+Thus, the truly individual $\Delta$'s are out of reach and in the following we will use approximations conditional on covariates $\bm{x}$.
+One of the possibilities is to use matching as in the proposed c-for-benefit that aims to quantify discriminative performance on the ITE level \cite{van_klaveren_proposed_2018}.
+Below we outline the c-for-benefit, its properties, and a modification.
+Thereafter, we introduce an alternative model-based approach to estimate $\theta_d$.

-\subsection{C-for-benefit definition}
+\subsubsection{C-for-benefit definition}

-In the setting of a two-arm study measuring a binary outcome of interest, the c-for-benefit aims to assess discrimination at the level of ITE predictions (referred to as 'predicted [treatment] benefit' in the original paper).\footnote{The original paper did not focus on the required conditions for \textit{causal} interpretation of the predicted individualized treatment effects; here we assume that these assumptions, as described in Section \ref{sec:causal_prediction}, are met.} The problem of unobserved individual treatment effects is approached from a matching perspective.
+In the setting of a randomized two-arm study measuring a binary outcome of interest, the c-for-benefit aims to assess discrimination at the level of ITE predictions (referred to as 'predicted [treatment] benefit' in the original paper).\footnote{The original paper did not focus on the required conditions for \textit{causal} interpretation of the predicted individualized treatment effects; here we assume that these assumptions, as described in Section \ref{sec:causal_prediction}, are met.} The problem of unobserved individual treatment effects is approached from a matching perspective.
 One-to-one matching is used to match treated individuals to control individuals based on their predicted treatment effects.
 The subsequent data pairs hence consist of a treated individual and a control individual with similar predicted treatment effect.
-Observed treatment effect in the pair is defined as the difference in outcomes between these two individuals.
-Of note, observed (within-pair) treatment effect can only be \{-1,0,1\}.
-Subsequently, c-for-benefit has been defined as "the proportion of all possible pairs of matched individual pairs with unequal observed benefit in which the individual pair receiving greater treatment benefit was predicted to do so" \cite{van_klaveren_proposed_2018}.
+Observed treatment effect within the pair is defined as the difference in outcomes between these two individuals.
+Of note, observed (within-pair) treatment effect can only be in \{-1,0,1\}.
+Subsequently, the c-for-benefit has been defined as "the proportion of all possible pairs of matched individual pairs with unequal observed benefit in which the individual pair receiving greater treatment benefit was predicted to do so" \cite{van_klaveren_proposed_2018}.
 The predicted treatment effect within each pair used in this definition is taken to be the (within-pair) average of predicted treatment effects.
-That is, for a pair comprising control individual $i$ out of $1,\ldots,n_i$ and treated individual $j$ out of $1,\ldots,n_j$, predicted treatment effects are taken to be
+That is, for a control individual $i$ out of $1,\ldots,n_i$ (with $n_i$ the number of controls) and a treated individual $j$ out of $1,\ldots,n_j$ (with $n_j$ the number treated), predicted treatment effects are taken to be